pooya-poi/dos-jamming-attack-wlan-opnetSimulator/README.md

-# DOS jamming attack in OPNET MODOLER 14.5
+# DOS jamming attack in OPNET MODELER 14.5

-Simulating DOS jamming attack in OPNET MODOLER 14.5.
+Simulating DOS jamming attack in OPNET MODELER 14.5.
 There are 3 scenarios in this project:

  1. Normal traffic